-Welcome to the the Top of the Lake Snowmobile Museum!
+Welcome to the Top of the Lake Snowmobile Museum!
 We are a non-profit antique & vintage snowmobile museum in Naubinway, Michigan.
 We are located on the north side of US 2 in downtown Naubinway.
 Our museum, fundraisers and events provide one-of-a-kind experience for people of all ages.
 We invite you to visit our museum, join us for our events and explore our wonderful town of Naubinway, Michigan in the beautiful Upper Peninsula of Michigan.

 Email us at firstname.lastname@example.org

 New Video - Diablo 50 Mile Ride

 We have now joined the "facebook" crowd.
-You can keep udated on the very latest news there, thanks to Karen Jarema and Lori Vallier.
+You can keep udated on the very latest news there, thanks to Karen Jarema, Marilyn Vallier and Lori Vallier.
 You'll find us under Top of the Lake Snowmobile Museum.
 Join in on the posts!